 Luiz Fernando Pezão, the Governor of Rio de Janeiro State, invited Ezequiel Teixeira to chair the secretariat of human and minorities’ rights.
 Teixeira is a Pentecostal pastor, known for some homophobic stances and for discriminatory preaching against people who follow Afro-Brazilian religions.
 Pezão appointed Teixeira to be charged with protecting the very rights that he despises.
 Stormy days could be foreseen–quickly came to fruition within just a few short weeks after Teixeira was sworn in.

-Rio Without Homophobia, a program dedicated to promoting LGBT rights at state level, was promptly targeted by the pastor.
+Rio Without Homophobia, a program dedicated to promoting LGBT rights at the state level, was promptly targeted by the pastor.
 It remains to be seen how anyone could have expected otherwise.
 If you hire a fox to take care of a henhouse, don’t expect to have omelets for breakfast, darling.